ninoNinkovic/flight-directory-sync/README.md

 ## send_files.sh

 Sends all manifest files to Flight CLI application to be transfered to cloud storage.
 The cloud storage target path is encoded in the manifest file name.
-This is accomplished by replacing the directory separators with the chracter sequence "_!_".
-If this sequence of characeters are used as part of a filename, the replacement string (DIR_SEP_PATTERN) must be replaced.
+This is accomplished by replacing the directory separators with the character sequence "\_!\_".
+If this sequence of characters are used as part of a filename, the replacement string (DIR_SEP_PATTERN) must be replaced.
 DIR_SEP_PATTERN **MUST** match the pattern used in create_manifest.sh script.

 The absolute path to the Flight CLI (AKA sigcli) **SHOULD** be specified in the SIG_CLI_DIR script variable.
 If it is not the script will attempt to run the CLI from the same directory as the send_file.sh script.